OrangeRhymeLabs/HelenusDB/README.md

 #HelenusDB: A REST-based, Document-Oriented Cassandra
 ---

-**HelenusDB** marries MongoDB's simple data storage model with the horizontal scaling of Cassandra.
-It enables developers to store arbitrary payloads as
+**HelenusDB** marries a simple document storage model (like MongoDB) with the truly horizontal, global, multi-datacenter scalability of Cassandra.
+It enables developers to store arbitrary payloads as JSON/BSON, as they would with MongoDB, in a Cassandra cluster.
+It supports indexing, filtering, sorting, querying and pagination
-BSON, as they would with MongoDB, in a Cassandra cluster.
-It supports indexing, filtering, sorting, querying and pagination (via familiar limit and offset semantics).
-Simple json document storage with effortless scaling exposed as a service - **that's HelenusDB**!
+(via familiar 'limit' and 'offset' query semantics).
+Simple json document storage with effortless scaling, exposed as a REST API or embedded in your application - **that's HelenusDB**!

+## About the Name
+In Greek mythology, Helenus (/ˈhɛlənəs/; Ancient Greek: Ἕλενος) was the son of King Priam and Queen Hecuba of Troy, and the twin brother of the prophetess Cassandra.
+According to legend, Cassandra, having been given the power of prophecy by Apollo, taught it to her brother.
+He had the benefit, unlike Cassandra, that people believed him.

+HelenusDB makes Cassandra easier for developers to use, yet has the truly linear, global and multi-datacenter scalability of Cassandra, unlike any other 'document-oriented' storage technology.

 ## Five Minute Quick Start
 Let's begin by starting a server and beginning to store data.